pauldlynch/eqguide/README.md

 This is the github repository for my web site containing a guide to Everquest.

+To test:

+rake preview

+and to deploy (you will need to regenerate using rake preview first):

+rake rsync:live

 Follows the original Jekyll-Bootstrap README:

 # Jekyll-Bootstrap